uihilab/HydroLLM-Benchmark/README.md

 ---

 ## Overview
-**HydroQA** aims to streamline the development of **domain-specific AI solutions in hydrology** by offering a comprehensive benchmark dataset.
+**HydroLLM-Benchmark** aims to streamline the development of **domain-specific AI solutions in hydrology** by offering a comprehensive benchmark dataset.
 Through combining foundational textbook content and a large collection of recent hydrology research articles, we created **True/False, Multiple Choice, Fill in the Blanks,** and **Open-Ended** questions.
 This dataset serves as a **baseline resource** for evaluating or training AI models in hydrology, rather than providing direct comparisons between different models.

 - **Datasets/**: Hosts CSV files containing the **AI-generated** questions for hydrological content, categorized by both question type and source type (textbook vs. research article).
 - **GenerateQA/**: Scripts utilized for **automatically generating** the question-answer pairs.